cako-dalphy/ml-engineers/README.md

-# Project for CML1010 on the Machine Learning Lifecycle - NLP (Natural Language Processing) Project
+# Course Project for CML1010 (York University) on the Machine Learning Lifecycle - NLP (Natural Language Processing) Project
 In this project we use the movie dataset from Stanford University.

 The project consists of 4 Milestones, in which we go through the machine learning lifecycles.